blackbaud/sky-api-docs/content/support/changelog/constituent/index.md

 Monitor this page to keep up with the [Constituent API]({{ stache.config.portal_endpoints_constituent }}) latest changes and {{ stache.config.api_type_name }} service releases.

+## 2018-03-21

+### Announcement: Future Display Name Enhancement Planned for Constituent API

+Raiser's Edge NXT recently introduced a new configuration setting for how to display names in the product.
+The API will soon reflect this configuration option for consistency.
+This will affect constituent name properties on the Constituent GET, Search, and list endpoints, as well as the Relationship GET and list endpoints.

 ## 2018-02-21

 ### New